-This task involves extensive monitoring, data collection, database compilation and analysis of the collected observations relative to treatment type.
-An important attribute of Sagehen is the extensive pre-existing climate and hydrological instrumentation, allowing an evaluation of spatial and temporal trends and patterns for historical (~50 years) and contemporary (~10 years) periods.
+4.2 Sub-watershed and Basin-scale Monitoring after Forest Structure Change of Sagehen is the extensive pre-existing climate and hydrological instrumentation, allowing an evaluation of spatial and temporal trends and patterns for historical (~50 years) and contemporary (~10 years) periods.
 The USGS has monitored stream flow at the outlet since 1953 and Sagehen is instrumented with 11 automated weather stations and flux towers that record a range of parameters at varying elevations throughout the basin.
 We have also established a pressure transducer sensor network to monitor subcatchment streamflow since 2012 (Figure 1), which will be used to capture the hydrologic response based on different treatment types.
 The installed Colorado School of Mines (CSM) network of pressure transducers records stage height and temperature observations every fifteen minutes (installed October 2012) (Figure 1).
 Sites will be visited 2-4 times per year to gather data and manually measure discharge for rating curves, ultimately providing continuous discharge at each sub-basin and to increase the accuracy of the rating curves.